Quantizations of conical symplectic resolutions I: local and global structure: Convolution and twisting

-If $\fM = T^*(G/B)$ and $\fL$ is as in Example \ref{catO}, then for any regular integral weight $\la$, the category $C^\fL_{\la+\rho}$ is is equivalent to $\cO_\la$ by Soergel's functor.
-This equivalence identifies the functors we call twisting functors with Arkhipov's twisting functors \cite{Arktwist, AS}.
-More precisely, Arkhipov defines a collection of auto-equivalences $\{T_w\mid w\in W\}$ of the category $\cO_\la$ satisfying the relation $T_w\circ T_{w'} \cong T_{ww'}$ whenever the length of $ww'$ is equal to the sum of the lengths of $w$ and $w'$, which means that these functors generate an action of the generalized braid group.
+The following result says that this equivalence identifies the functors we call twisting functors with Arkhipov's twisting functors \cite{Arktwist, AS}.
+More precisely, Arkhipov defines a collection of derived auto-equivalences $\{T_w\mid w\in W\}$ of the category $\cO_\la$ satisfying the relation $T_w\circ T_{w'} \cong T_{ww'}$ whenever the length of $ww'$ is equal to the sum of the lengths of $w$ and $w'$, which means that these functors generate an action of the generalized braid group.
 In this case the discriminantal arrangement is equal to the Coxeter arrangement for $W$, so the fundamental group $\pi_1(E/W, [\la])$ is also isomorphic to the generalized braid group.

 \begin{proposition} Suppose that $\fM = T^*(G/B)$ and let $\fL$ be as in Example \ref{catO}.
-If $\la\in\Ht$ is regular, integral, and dominant, then Soergel's equivalence from the block $\cO_\la$ of BGG category $\cO$ to the category $C^\fL_{\la+\rho}$ intertwines Arhkipov's twisting action with the twisting action from Theorem \ref{twisting braid}. \end{proposition}

-\begin{proof} We begin by showing that Arkhipov's twisting functors are uniquely characterized by the following two properties: \begin{itemize} \item $T_w$ strongly commutes with projective functors \cite[Lemma 2.1]{AS}.
+If $\la\in\Ht$ is regular, integral, and dominant, then Soergel's equivalence from the block $\cO_\la$ of BGG category $\cO$ to the category $C^\fL_{\la+\rho}$ intertwines Arhkipov's twisting action on $D^b(\cO)$ with the twisting action on $ D^b(C^\fL_{\la+\rho}) \subset D(\AMod)$ from Theorem \ref{twisting braid}. \end{proposition} \begin{proof} We begin by showing that Arkhipov's twisting functors are uniquely characterized by the following two properties: \begin{itemize} \item $T_w$ strongly commutes with projective functors \cite[Lemma 2.1]{AS}.
 That is, for any projective functor $F$, there is an isomorphism $T_w\circ F\cong F\circ T_w$, and these isomorphisms are compatible with natural transformations of projective functors. \item For all $w\in W$, $T_wV_{\la}\cong V_{w\cdot \la}$, where $V_\la$ is the Verma module with highest weight $\la$. \end{itemize} Indeed, let $\{T'_w\mid w\in W\}$ be any other collection of functors satisfying these conditions.
 By \cite[3.3(iib)]{BeGe}, for any irreducible projective object of $\cO_\la$, there is a projective functor taking $V_{\la}$ to that object.
 Since $\cO_\la$ has enough projectives, for any object $N$ of $\cO_\la$, there is a complex $F_N$ of projective functors taking $V_{\la}$ to $N$.
 Furthermore, projective functors may be regarded as modules over $\mg\times\mg$ \cite{Back01}, and we have $\Hom_{\mg}(N,N')\cong \Hom_{\mg\times\mg}(F_N,F_{N'})$.
 We therefore have

 and the strong commutativity condition ensures that this induces an isomorphism of functors.

 Since $\la$ is dominant, Soergel's equivalence between $\cO_\la$ and $C^\cL_{\la+\rho}$ is given by composing the functors